wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

 ##### 2B Marriage includes immediately preceding de facto relationship

-*   For the purposes of this Act, if a marriage was immediately preceded by a de facto relationship between the husband (_A_) and the wife (_B_), the de facto relationship must be treated as if it were part of the marriage.
+*   For the purposes of this Act, if a marriage was immediately preceded by a de facto relationship between the 2 spouses (**A** and **B**), the de facto relationship must be treated as if it were part of the marriage.

     ###### Example of marriage including immediately preceding de facto relationship---